White Duck: The best warm off-white a girl could ask for…

 So, without further ado, let’s take a closer look at this bad boy…

-BTW, if you’re looking for a REAL cream with less of that neutral base, check out Sherwin Williams Creamy.
+By the way, if you’re looking for a REAL cream with less of that neutral base, check out Sherwin Williams Creamy.

-White Duck’s LRV is 74, which parks it in the off-white range.
-White Duck will hold itself a BIT better in a bright room compared to an off-white with a HIGHER LRV, but can still wash out (learn more HERE).
+White Duck’s LRV is 74, which parks at the bottom of the off-white range.
+White Duck will hold itself a BIT better in a bright room than an off-white with a HIGHER LRV, but it can still wash out (learn more HERE).

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.

 While White Duck has a yellow foundation, it doesn’t have obvious yellow, orange, pink, or green undertones.
 Of these, it does cater to yellow, with a touch of orange buried deep inside (you won’t see it).
 If you’re hoping for a more muted tan or beige color, it could look a bit too creamy for you, but generally speaking, it’s not an overly yellow paint color.

 I highly recommend using SAMPLIZE.
 These peel & stick paint color samples are AFFORDABLE, FUN, and are made with each brand’s ACTUAL PAINT!